econchick/new-coder/docs/_posts/2013-02-02-Part-3-JSON-Parsing.md

 import tablib
 ```

-Similiar to `generate_plot()` function, we'll take two parameters: `platforms` which is the yielded data from our API class, and `output_file` to save the formatted data where we want to.
+Similiar to `generate_plot()` function, we’ll take two parameters: `platforms` which is the yielded data from our API class, and `output_file` to save the formatted data where we want to.
 We use the `tablib` module to assign headers to a dataset, then append each item of our platform data to the dataset.
 Last, we write to a file that passed in as a parameter using the `.csv` method that `tablib` gives us.
 Comments on process are inline:

 ```python
 def generate_csv(platforms, output_file):